BlueIsADude/TerrarianMight/README.md

 ### Next Update
 - Glowing Mushroom Fields!
 Found similarly to Lush Caves, featuring Spore Bats and other mushroom-themed mobs!
-- Cluster Potions!
-Mutated bottles that are able to hold 3 charges worth of potion!
-Made by brewing any potion with a Glowing Mushroom.
 ### Considered
 - Lunar Events!
 Rare events to make your nights (or days) tougher!
 Usually require a special item to start.
 ### Likely Won't Be Added